Paperless Geocaching

 You can categorise your caches too.
 I have a category called Partially Done and another called To Do List.
 I put all the planned caches for the day into this category.
 It just means I can find them really easily in a short list without hunting each one from a list of 1200.
 I tend not to have all the caches from GSAK on the PDA as it can be slow to respond, though there is no problem at all with this number of listings.
 The synchronization process can take a good few minutes.
 That's down to the PDA though.

-Cachemate cache listing table You just select the listing you want, then all the details are there as they would be on the print out, just scroll down.
+You just select the listing you want, then all the details are there as they would be on the print out, just scroll down.
 You can record when you found the cache, what swaps you made, even record the virtual cache/stage information for another day.
-I find the past logs can be very helpful.
-All the details of the listing are held
+I find the past logs can be very helpful. |

-I have an old Sony Clie which I got from a friend for a tenner.
+PDA I have an old Sony Clie which I got from a friend for a tenner.
 Battery life is excellent.
 Any PDA will do as long as it runs Palm OS 3.0 or later.
 There is also a Pocket PC version of CacheMate.
 People have these things in the back of cupboards, out of date and no longer being used.
 Colour screens are not required and can be harder to read in the sunlight.
 You just want something cheap, so it's no big deal if it gets dropped or even lost.
 It also doubles up a child entertainment occasionally.
 Will will have a game of draughts or something.
 You can stick Sudoku on there or whatever you want.
+Make sure you get the USB cable, the charger and preferably some flash memory and PC software, though this can generally be downloaded.
+I have a tiny 32MB memory stick (which was included).
+This is easily adequate for the task.
+The Palm M500 seems popular with geocachers.
+Check the forums for more information |

 Recap The Process